 Payment for Change Orders and Milestone Payments.
-From September 15, 2000 through the exercise date or deemed exercise date of the ESA Option, to the extent West LB makes any payments associated with (i) the change orders listed in Section 2 of this Agreement, (ii) future change orders associated with the Equipment, or (iii) Milestone Payments under the Transformer Contract, ESA shall pay (or cause to be paid) to ENA any such amounts plus any related interest expense or other carrying costs (including West LB Facility costs) or transaction costs.
+From September 15, 2000 through the exercise date or deemed exercise date of the ESA Option, to the extent West LB makes any payments associated with (i) the change orders listed in Section 2 of this Agreement, (ii) future change orders associated with the Equipment, or (iii) Milestone Payments under the Transformer Contract, ESA shall pay (or cause to be paid) to ENA any such amounts plus any related interest expense or other carrying costs (including West LB Facility costs) or [DEVELOPMENT] costs.

 Interest Expense, Storage and Other Carrying Costs.
-On the date ESA exercises or is deemed to have exercised the ESA Option, ESA shall pay (or cause to be paid) to ENA the interest expense and other carrying costs associated with storing the Equipment in a storage facility (except for those storage costs expressly included in the base purchase price in the Turbine Contract) and interest expense and other carrying costs associated with maintaining the Equipment in the West LB Facility.
+On the date ESA exercises or is deemed to have exercised the ESA Option [WILL THIS TRULY BE ESA OR WILL IT BE ITS DESIGNEE – WHICH PROBABLY WOULD BE THE SPV/OWNER (OFF BALANCE SHEET VEHICLE) BECAUSE TO PRESERVE OFF BALANCE SHEET TREATMENT, ESA ITSELF WOULD NOT WANT TO EXERCISE THIS OPTION HENCE INCURRING HARD COSTS AND THUS TAINTING THE ASSETS], ESA shall pay (or cause to be paid) to ENA the interest expense and other carrying costs associated with storing the Equipment in a storage facility (except for those storage costs expressly included in the base purchase price in the Turbine Contract) and interest expense and other carrying costs associated with maintaining the Equipment in the West LB Facility.
 The costs set forth in this section shall be calculated from September 15, 2000 through the exercise date or deemed exercise date of the ESA Option.

 WestLB Successor Facility Costs. .
-ESA further acknowledges that the West LB Facility terminates on November 12, 2000 and that the costs of replacing or extending the West LB Facility, including increased interest expense and transaction costs, may be significantly higher than the costs of the existing West LB Facility and ESA hereby agrees to pay such increased costs associated with the Equipment to the extent applicable.
-Therefore, on the date ESA exercises or is deemed to have exercised the ESA Option, ESA shall pay (or cause to be paid) these costs to ENA
+[DELTE EXTRA PERIOD] ESA further acknowledges that the West LB Facility terminates on November 12, 2000 and that the costs of replacing or extending the West LB Facility, including increased interest expense and transaction costs, may be significantly higher than the costs of the existing West LB Facility and ESA [NEED TO MAKE SURE THESE COSTS/OBLIGATIONS ARE NOT BEING INCURRED BY AN ENRON ENTITY UNLESS ALREADY ENGAGED AS AGENT BY THE SPV/OWNER – AGAIN HARD COST ISSUES.] hereby agrees to pay such increased costs associated with the Equipment [NEED TO BE PREPARED TO ADDRESS AS TO WHETHER THESE TYPES OF COSTS HAVE BEEN ADDRESSED IN THE TOTAL PROJECT COST BUDGET?
+97-10 ISSUES SURROUNDING COST OVERRUNS, ETC.] to the extent applicable.
+Therefore, on the date ESA exercises or is deemed to have exercised the ESA Option [WILL THIS TRULY BE ESA OR WILL IT BE ITS DESIGNEE – WHICH PROBABLY WOULD BE THE SPV/OWNER (OFF BALANCE SHEET VEHICLE) BECAUSE TO PRESERVE OFF BALANCE SHEET TREATMENT, ESA ITSELF WOULD NOT WANT TO EXERCISE THIS OPTION HENCE INCURRING HARD COSTS AND THUS TAINTING THE ASSETS], ESA shall pay (or cause to be paid) these costs to ENA [ADD A PERIOD]

 Miscellaneous Costs.
 To the extent ENA or West LB incurs any taxes, duties, transportation charges, or any other charges associated with the Equipment for which it has not been expressly compensated for in this Agreement, ESA shall reimburse (or cause to be reimbursed) the party having incurred such charges plus any related carrying costs (including West LB Facility costs) or transaction costs.
-ESA shall also reimburse (or cause to be reimbursed) ENA or West LB for any costs ultimately incurred under the Turbine Contract or the Transformer Contract, plus any carrying charges or transaction costs, in excess of the base purchase price originally contemplated for the Equipment, unless such party has been compensated for such costs elsewhere in this Agreement.
+ESA shall also reimburse (or cause to be reimbursed) ENA or West LB for any costs ultimately incurred under the Turbine Contract or the Transformer Contract, plus any carrying charges or transaction costs, in excess of the base purchase price originally contemplated for the Equipment, [NEED TO BE PREPARED TO ADDRESS AS TO WHETHER THESE TYPES OF COSTS HAVE BEEN ADDRESSED IN THE TOTAL PROJECT COST BUDGET?
+97-10 ISSUES SURROUNDING COST OVERRUNS, ETC.] unless such party has been compensated for such costs elsewhere in this Agreement.